American Civil War Centennial: Centennial Commissions

 The public commemoration of the Civil War began with Congress' 1957 creation of the United States Civil War Centennial Commission.
 The Commission was asked to work with, and encourage, the U.S. states (especially the ones created before the war) to create commissions to commemorate the war, and to some extent coordinate centennial activities by the private sector.

 Neither Congress nor President Dwight D. Eisenhower sought a unified theme for these commemorations.
 To avoid this, the law creating the federal Commission reflected clear expectations that most of the implementation work of the commemoration would be carried out by the various state commissions.
 Almost all of the states did indeed set up centennial commissions.

-At the same time, the National Park Service, and other federal agencies that controlled key Civil War battlefields, used the Centennial to successfully lobby Congress for increased funding to re-landscape and interpret these battlefields for the general public.
+At the same time, the National Park Service and other federal agencies that controlled key Civil War battlefields, used the Centennial to successfully lobby Congress for increased funding to re-landscape and interpret these battlefields for the general public.
 The U.S. Post Office issued a series of commemorative stamps to mark the centennial.

 At the national Commission, key members urged different priorities.
-Emory University Professor Bell Wiley recommended a major effort to document and preserve information from historic letters, newspapers and public documents.
+Emory University Professor Bell Wiley recommended a major effort to document and preserve information from historic letters, newspapers, and public documents.
 Ulysses S. Grant III, the first chairman, wanted to emphasize large events that appealed to the public, such as "sham battles" or reenactments.
 Businessman Karl Betts, the Commission's first executive director, looked for ways it could spur economic development.
 They agreed on a Cold War consensus to the effect that all Americans were ideologically united, with the result that potentially divisive civil rights issues were not emphasized.
 The shadow of ongoing conflict over the civil rights movement affected these commemorative activities.

 Differing themes

 The same geographical divisions that had helped spark the Civil War itself also affected the works of the separate state commissions that tried to oversee the Centennial.
-Not surprisingly, the Northern states' commissions and the Southern states' commissions looked at the war in very different ways, used different key words and phrases to reflect their viewpoints, and sponsored and encouraged different public memorials and activities.
+Not surprisingly, the Northern states' commissions and the Southern states' commissions looked at the war in very different ways, used different keywords and phrases to reflect their viewpoints, and sponsored and encouraged different public memorials and activities.

 In particular, the governments of U.S. Southern states saw the Civil War centennial as an opportunity to reinforce their view that the infrastructure of Jim Crow and segregation was an organic reflection of a distinctive Southern "way of life."
 Many white Southerners responded with enthusiasm to invitations to celebrate their heritage, which they saw as one of courage on the battlefield and continuity afterwards.
 For the first time, many Americans, especially white Southerners, volunteered or were recruited into historical reenactment groups that performed pageants and re-creations of Civil War battles, field maneuvers, and encampments.

-The Centennial also saw efforts to use the various commemorations as a launching pad for serious adult education of the facts and issues surrounding the war.
+The Centennial also saw efforts to use the various commemorations as a launching pad for serious adult education on the facts and issues surrounding the war.
 Historian Robert J. Cook, in a 2007 study of the commemoration, argues that these efforts were unsuccessful and constituted a missed opportunity.